GameDevTecnico/cubos/engine/samples/renderer/page.md

 The plugin function is included from the @ref engine/renderer/plugin.hpp header.
 You may need to include other headers, depending on what you want to access.

+In this sample we also use the split-screen plugin which automatically sets the viewport of each camera to achieve split-screen.

 @snippet renderer/main.cpp Adding the plugin

 The first thing we're going to worry about is setting the
 @ref cubos::engine::VoxelPalette "VoxelPalette" the renderer will use.
 This palette would usually be loaded from a file, but for this example we'll just create it manually.

+Since this system accesses the @ref cubos::engine::Renderer "Renderer" resource, which is only initialized on the tag `cubos.renderer.init`, we should specify that it must run after it.

 @snippet renderer/main.cpp Setting the palette